-The MiCDA Data Enclave is funded by the Michigan Center on the Demography of Aging (NIA P30 AG12846), the Health and Retirement Study (NIA U01AG009740), and the Michigan Retirement Research Center (SSA 10 P-98358-5).
+The MiCDA Enclave is funded by the Michigan Center on the Demography of Aging (NIA P30 AG12846), the Health and Retirement Study (NIA U01AG009740), and the Michigan Retirement Research Center (SSA 10 P-98358-5).
 The Survey Research Center and the Population Studies Center of the Institute for Social Research also provide support for the operation of this facility.

-The MiCDA Data Enclave is housed in a secure facility maintained by the Institute for Social Research.
-The Data Enclave can serve a maximum of six researchers at any given time.
-Each Data Enclave user has access to the statistical analysis software, specialized application software, compilers, and utilities necessary to manipulate and analyze restricted data.
-The Data Enclave workstations communicate with a dedicated server on a network that has no physical connection to any other ISR network or to the Internet.
-A unique password-protected profile is created for each Enclave user which allows the user to access the restricted data files specified in the User Agreement.
-The Data Enclave is open during normal weekday working hours, except for University holidays.
+Physical Enclave The MiCDA Data Enclave, located inside the Institute for Social Research, offers workstations that provide access to restricted data, but which have no connection to any other ISR network or to the Internet.
+A unique password-protected profile is created for each Enclave user which allows the user to access the restricted data files specified in the individual User Agreement.
+The physical Data Enclave can be accessed 24x7.

-|[Top ↑]||[Resources]||[How to Apply]||[Forms]||[Contact Info]|
+|[Top ↑]||[Resources]||[How to Apply]||[Application Checklist]||[Forms]||[Contact Info]|